VSumanth99/RuffBandits-os-challenge/README.md

 Print statements except minor ones to common to all implementations are removed to better standardize results.
 Additionally, since caching affects time more than it does efficient scheduling, the only result I was concerned about was the time the server took to finish processing all the client requests (This was measured with the Unix time command).

 These results are displayed below in tabular format.
-Times are in seconds rounded to two decimal places.

 ### Results / Comparison